learn-js/learnjs-02-2d-games/book.md

 ## Thank you

-Thank you so much for purchasing Learn.js #2: making 2d games with node.js & browserify!
+Thank you so much for purchasing Making 2D JavaScript Games!

-This book is the second in a series about building projects with javascript.
+This book is part of the Learn.js book series about building projects with javascript.
 Learn more at [learnjs.io](http://learnjs.io).

-If you haven’t already you should sign up for updates to the series and related projects by [subscribing to the Super Big Tree newsletter](http://eepurl.com/rN5Nv).
+If you haven’t already you should sign up for updates to the series and related projects by [subscribing to the Learn.js newsletter](http://eepurl.com/rN5Nv).

-Please email me at seth@superbigtree.com with any ideas or questions you have about the book or the series.
+Please email me at hi@learnjs.io with any ideas or questions you have about the book or the series.

 ## About the book